Dailymotion-Pro-Services/dynamic-preview/story.md

 ### Setting `customConfig` dynamically:

 Dailymotion story provides a way to set two different `customCofig` based on the position of the video in the story.
-Bbove the example shows how it can be achieved
+Below the example shows how it can be achieved
 ```html
 <script type="application/json" id="dm_story_text">
   {